1. The people are resilient

 8. Our nightlife is next level

 Manchester is a bloody good night out, and that’s coming from a self-confessed hermit.
 There’s only one thing that can persuade me personally, and that’s a night out around the Northern Quarter at some of our laid-back, exposed brick-bearing bars.
 There’s a little something for everyone, with cool and casual bars playing jazz, blues, indie music and whatever else in the Northern Quarter, extra special cocktail bars in Spinningfields and a ton of places to dance at the end of Deansgate.
 If there’s one place that can unite us all though, it’s Albert’s Schloss.

 9. The sights are wonderful

 There’s so much on our doorstep here in Manchester, and you can even see some of it from our windows, depending on where you live.
 The Peak District and the Pennines are within arm’s reach for us, giving us beautiful sights of nature for miles and miles.
 We might look a little grey from the inside, but on the outside, there’s so much beauty to explore!

 10. Magic is made here

 And by magic, we mean Corrie.
 MediaCityUK houses a number of huge production companies and networks such as ITV and BBC, with Coronation Street, The Voice, Red Dwarf, The Royale Family, Shameless and so much more filmed right here in Greater Manchester.
 The best part?
 The businesses employ hundreds of talented locals, so you can rest assured many of your favourite shows were crafted by the hands of Northern saints.
-A whole host of Hollywood productions have also set up camp here for filming, such as Captain America and upcoming Sony movie, Morbius.
+A whole host of Hollywood productions have also set up camp here for filming, such as Captain America and the new Sony movie, Morbius.
 We’re just so Hollywood, darling, what can we say?